-A registered nurse at the screening desk will greets each family upon entering the ED lobby and determines the reason for visiting.
+A registered nurse at the screening desk will greet each family upon entering the ED lobby and determines the reason for visiting.
 If there’s a wait, patients will be called to the screening desk in the order of their arrival – unless the child’s condition requires immediate attention.

 Next, an employee will obtain the child’s registration information.
 The child’s basic information is confirmed upon arrival at the ED and more detailed information, including the child’s insurance carrier and primary doctor, are collected before the child leaves the ED.